William Sapp (serial killer)

 William Kessler Sapp (born William Kessler Lilly; March 22, 1962) is an American serial killer and rapist who committed the murders of three women and girls in Springfield, Ohio, in 1992 and 1993, the attempted murder of another, and a possible fourth murder in Florida.
-Sapp was detained for the murders only in 1996, after already being imprisoned for an earlier rape.
-He was sentenced to death on October 21, 1999, and is currently awaiting execution at the Chillicothe Correctional Institution.
+Sapp was detained for the murders in 1996, while he was imprisoned for an earlier rape.
+He was sentenced to death on October 21, 1999, and is currently awaiting execution at the Ross Correctional Institution.

 Criminal activity

 William Kessler Lilly was born on March 22, 1962, in Springfield, Ohio.
 He had one younger brother, and according to Children's services, young William had "hostility toward all women he [came] in contact with."
 When he was nine, his parents divorced, and he and his brother went to live with his father and step-mother, who they later claimed physically and mentally abused them.

 Lilly committed his first crime on March 20, 1980, when he was arrested on charges of animal cruelty.
 The next year, he moved to Jacksonville, Florida, where he was legally adopted by a man named Al Sapp, which caused Lilly to change his last name to Sapp.
 In 1988, Sapp married a woman named Karen, and together they moved back to Ohio, settling in Sapp's hometown of Springfield and having three children. (born 1988, 1994, and 1995).
 In 1991, Sapp set fire to a log cabin close in proximity to his father's home.

 On August 23, 1992, the bodies of 12-year-old Phree Marrow and 11-year-old Martha Leach were discovered near a pond behind Penn Street.
 The girls were described as “best friends,” and they were determined to have been killed the previous day when the two were returning to Martha's home from a bakery.

 On July 8, 1995, a couple found the body of 30-year-old Belinda Fay Anderson under their garage in Springfield.
 Anderson was found to have been killed back in September 1993 after she went missing on her way to her parents' house.